doggy8088/PaLM.NET/README.md

 # PaLM.NET

-A PaLM API wrapper for .NET that supports .NET Standard 2.0.
+A PaLM API (in Generative AI) wrapper for .NET that supports .NET Standard 2.0.

 ## Usage

+### Get an API key

+You have to [get an API key](https://makersuite.google.com/app/apikey) from [MakerSuite](https://makersuite.google.com/) first.

 ### Get PaLMClient instance